Holacanthus bermudensis: Breeding

 The adults of the blue angelfish are usually encountered in pairs and they remain in these pairs all year.
 This has been interpreted as meaning that they are monogamous.
 When breeding they spawn by slowly swimming upwards in the water column, moving their abdomens together, and releasing copious amounts of ova and milt.
 The female may lay between 25 and 75 thousand eggs at a time and up to 10 million eggs in each spawning season.
 Each of the transparent, pelagic eggs contains a small quantity of oil as a buoyancy aid.

 The eggs take 15 to 20 hours to hatch, the hatchlings being a type of pre-larval stage which is attached to a large yolk sac but which has no functioning fins, eyes or gut.
 After around 48 hours the yolk is absorbed, while it is absorbed the pro-large changes into a true larvae and commences eating plankton.
 Subsequent growth is quick and in the 3 to 4 weeks following their hatching they settle on the seabed.
-Juveniles are highly territorial,they defend territories where they have established a cleaning station.
+Juveniles are highly territorial, they defend territories where they have established a cleaning station.
 It is thought that the vivid, contrasting colours of the juveniles may indicate the establishment of a cleaning station to potential clients.

 Utilisation

-Holacanthus bermudensis is common in the aquarium trade.
+Holacanthus bermudensis isn't important commercially, but it is common in the aquarium trade.